uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 | `getH3UnidirectionalEdgeBoundary`             | `getDirectedEdgeBoundary`    |

-## Function Names
+todo: do we want/need to use `get` to prefix all these functions?

-A few more function name change proposals:
+## General Function Names

 |          Current name         |     Proposed name     |                      Notes                      |
 |-------------------------------|-----------------------|-------------------------------------------------|